New-to-College Student

 Common test requirements include, but are not limited to:

-Advisors help you plan out your academic and personal goals.
+Career Advisors help you plan out your academic and personal goals.

-When you meet with an advisor, you:
+When you meet with a Career Advisor, you will:

 • Review your TSI Assessment placement scores and determine which courses will work best